 Can you imagine experiencing this anxiety at the dental clinic?
 Having dentophobia can paralyze you and its effects can be very severe to your oral health, leading to gum disease, tooth decay, and other oral diseases.
 However, what is dentophobia and its symptoms?

 What is dentophobia?

 Dentophobia is the fear of dentists or the fear of dental work.
-This phobia is affects people of all ages and is often associated with other phobias, such as: iatrophobia (fear of doctors), or trypanophobia (fears of needles) and even agoraphobia (fear of being in a situation where escape would be difficult or impossible).
+This phobia affects people of all ages and is often associated with other phobias, such as iatrophobia (fear of doctors), or trypanophobia (fears of needles), and even agoraphobia (fear of being in a situation where escape would be difficult or impossible).

 FACT: Nearly 75% of the adult global population is known to fear dentists.